bmait101/bmait-website/content/research/_index.md

 ***Page Under Development***

+<p style="text-align: center; font-size: 20pt;">Freshwater Conservation Ecology in a Changing World</p>

 <br>

-We live in unprecedented times: big data, rapidly improving analytical tools and computing power, and long-term monitoring programs are enabling researchers to answer previously unanswerable questions.
-I use these tools to understand the mechanisms that shape ecological processes, then apply that knowledge to conservation practice.
-A common element spanning my research is an explicit emphasis of using quantitative approaches for data analysis and inference.
-And I work to co-produce actionable science through start-to-finish engagement with collaborators and stakeholders.
+Freshwater ecosystems provide us with a multitude of services and host remarkable biodiversity.
+But the health of our freshwater ecosystems and animal poulations are declining at a rapid clip from numerous, interacting factors.
+So, I use a variety of tools to quantify the mechanisms that shape ecological processes, then apply that knowledge to conservation practice.
+And I strive to co-produce actionable science through start-to-finish engagement with collaborators and stakeholders.

-I do integrative research that spans several fields, including community ecology, physiology, restoration, and global change biology.
-My research has three primary foci:
+Broadly, my research focuses on the ecology and conservation of fishes (particularly freshwater ones), with and emphasis on responces to global chnage, trophic ecology, and environmental flows.

 ### Global Change

 ### Food Webs

-### Macroecology
+### Environmental Flows